Seafile

 Application

-To configure Seafile to utilize Authelia as an OpenID Connect 1.0 Provider:
+Configure Seafile to use Authelia as an OpenID Connect 1.0 Provider.

 1. Seafile may require some dependencies such as requests_oauthlib to be manually installed.
 See the Seafile documentation in the see also section for more information.

-2. Edit your Seafile seahub_settings.py configuration file and add configure the following:
+2. Edit your Seafile seahub_settings.py configuration file and add the following:

 ENABLE_OAUTH = True